 2. Bit-Shift Operators

-Bit-Shift operators are basically the left-shift and right-shift operators.
+Bit-Shift operators are the left-shift and right-shift operators.
 In VBA, they are noted as Bitlshift and Bitrshift, respectively.
 As noted, the left-shift operator repeatedly shifts bits to the left.

 For instance, the binary form of 32 is 100000.
 If we shift its bits 3 times to the left, the binary format becomes 100000000 and the decimal value of it is 28 or 256.
 Like the left-shift operator, the right-shift operator repeatedly shifts bits to the right.
-In that case, 100000 will be reduced to 100 and it’s value will be 22 or 4.
+In that case, 100000 will be reduced to 100, and its value will be 22 or 4.

 Sub RightShift()